We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 MNP is a leading national accounting, tax and business consulting firm in Canada.

 Suite 2000, 330 5th Ave.
 S.W.

 MNP careers are Different by Design.
 As an entrepreneurial firm, we truly believe there are no limits to where your career can go.

 Everything in the oilpatch is down by half or more.
 This includes the price of oil, the active drilling rig count, the number of wells drilled, capital spending, staffing levels, revenue and – if your company is publicly traded – share prices.
 The only things that are more or less the same are the number of chief executive officers, executive management teams, corporate head offices and bank debt.

-much of everything in every aspect of capacity.
+Unless there is a quick and significant increase in the price of oil and the amount of exploration and production (E&P) company spending, the oilfield services industry (OFS) is hopelessly overbuilt for current market conditions.
+There is simply too much of everything in every aspect of capacity.
 Not everyone is going to make it.
 Therefore, OFS should seriously embrace the concept and process of merging into fewer and more efficient product and service delivery units, which is what E&P clients need.

 It’s increasingly a big company business nowadays and bigger E&P companies want to do more business with fewer and larger vendors.
 It’s the way of the world when money gets tight.

 The only way the industry as a whole is going to survive an extended period of low oil prices is to figure out how to put the next barrel of oil on stream at or below market prices.
 To do this on a sustainable basis, the suppliers of the goods and services required must also earn a reasonable margin on every sale.
 In addition, the corporate entity behind each vendor must have an appropriate overhead and capital structure which allows it to work at lower-than-historical pricing levels and service its capital.